 Welcome to the eighth installment of our Diversification Analysis, a series we began in July 2017.
 As with previous installments, this analysis looks at the actual investment outcomes achieved by real Groundfloor investors since the company’s inception, and explores the question: What is the relationship between the number of loans held in an investor’s portfolio, and the investment results that portfolio achieves?

 Groundfloor’s unique investment product, the limited recourse obligation (LRO), gives investors the opportunity to hand-select from, and invest directly in, a wide range of real estate development projects made available on our platform.
-And thanks to the low minimum investment size of $10 per loan, investors have the ability to spread their dollars across many different projects, rather than concentrating in just a few.
+Tt takes only $1000 to get started, invest in $10 increments., investors have the ability to spread their dollars across many different projects, rather than concentrating in just a few.
 This technique, diversification, is a powerful and proven method of managing a portfolio’s risk and achieving consistent and predictable returns.

 And as we have reported previously, the evidence is clear: investors who have invested in many LROs, rather than just a few, have seen their portfolios deliver more consistent and predictable returns, with less pronounced loss ratios, evidencing better protection against the occasional loss.